UCD-DART/vectorsurv.org/_docs/maps/invasive.md

 #### Projected Growth Line

-The overlaid projected growth line—available only for certain species—is a function of temperature.
+The overlaid projected growth line, which is available only for certain species, is a function of temperature.
 VectorSurv uses NLDAS temperature data.

 ### Summary Table